Tire Inflator Keeps Blowing Fuse? Here’s How to Fix It

 Find and Test the Cigarette-Lighter Fuse

-Check your owner’s manual to find the fuse box location, usually under the dash or in the engine bay.
-Identify the cigarette-lighter fuse from the diagram inside the cover.
-With the ignition off, pull the fuse and use a multimeter to check continuity.
+With the ignition off, pull the fuse.
+Use a multimeter to check continuity.
 No continuity means the fuse is blown.
-Replace it with the same amperage (typically 20A), keep spares on hand, and if it blows again, have the wiring inspected.
+Replace it with the same amperage (typically 20A).
+Keep spares on hand.
+If it blows again, have the wiring inspected.
 For a primer on how to use a multimeter, Fluke’s guide covers the basics clearly.

 Locate Fuse Box